 Ranch is a

-owned and operated by the Meike
+owned by the Meike family for four generations.

 grasses and scrub forage in high desert conditions.
 (Average